Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: Simulation results

 \subsection{Case study $1$: $P_{g1}(T_f) \geq D_{c1}, P_{g2}(T_f) \geq D_{c1}$}

-Fig.~\ref{fig:b_pg_upup} illustrates the scenario where the renewable generations of both the microgrids are sufficient to meet respective load demands at $t=T_f$.
+Fig.~\ref{fig:pg_upup} illustrates the scenario where the renewable generations of both the microgrids are sufficient to meet the respective load demands at $t=T_f$.
 We remark that the algorithm and the methodology has no knowledge of the terminal state {\it a priori} at any time $t<T_f$.
-It is seen that the battery units requirement and the power portfolio value become $0$ at $t=T_f$ as expected for both CES and TES.
-The trajectories of $b(t)$, $\hat{b}(t)$ and the average savings on battery in TES presented here (as shown in Table~\ref{tbl:b_savings} and Fig.~\ref{fig:b_savings}), reveal that, on an average, TES enables DSO to reduce battery requirement by $36.94$\% and the average savings on initial battery requirement is $13.5$\% over CES.
+It is seen that the battery units requirement as well as the power portfolio value become $0$ at $t=T_f$ as expected.
+Similarly, the other cases can also be shown which we omit here to conserve space.